Springe09/Project-3/README.md

 We have all seen recommendation engines at work; shop on Amazon, watch movies on Netflix, surf the web much?
 Recommendation Engines are software that take the data that you input into website and return a recommendation based on your interests.
 The concept is easy; it is vendor upselling in an effort to get you too spend more before you leave there website.

-We have added a recommendation engine to interepert consumer imports and derive a recommendation export.
+We have added a recommendation engine to interepert consumer imports and derive a recommendation export.The KNN Algorithim (K-Nearest Neighbor) is used for classification and looks to assigns new data based on on how close or similiar the data is to the points in the training data.

 # Crowdfunding Demonstration
 Why is crowdfunding important?